 Let’s look at the operating nature of the bulb.
 A Metal Halide bulb is omni-directional.
 That means light distribution in every direction.
 So it produces as much light parallel to the ground as it does facing downwards.

 To make this light useful, you need to gather it, collect it, and deliver it to where you want it.
 In fixture design, you add a reflector to do this job.
-Reflected light’s issue is how effective is the reflector getting bounced light downward.
+The issue is how effective the reflector is at bouncing light downward.
 A lumen that bounces off the reflector and bounces back into the fixture a lost lumen.
 Anything more than one bounce is throw-away.
 You can lose as much as 30% or greater of the light in this reflective bounce.
 So lets do the math of a metal halide bulb.
 In an industrial indoor bay fixture, we assume the initial lumens of the lamp at 36,000 lumens.
 After 6 months we would expect the fixture effective lumen efficiency to be:

 This does not take into account any lenses or shields that the fixture might already have.
 Keep in mind, this is bulb lumens, not fixture lumens.
 So anything else that gets in the way of moving light to the ground will always take away from effective lumens.